Investigating the Copper Content of Brass

 This lab extends knowledge of the electromagnetic spectrum, spectrometry and colorimetry.
-It uses Beer's law and generation of a calibration curve to determine the copper content of a sample of brass.
-Students are expected to correlate a color spectrum of a metal ion in solution with electron transitions.
+Students use Beer's law and generate a calibration curve to determine the copper content of a sample of brass.
+Students are expected to correlate the color spectrum of a metal ion in solution with electron transitions.

 Teacher Files